CDCgov/SDP-Vocabulary-Service/docs/js-dev-guide.md

 ### Simulating Interactions

-If your test needs to simulate interactions you can import TestUtils with `import TestUtils from 'react-addons-test-utils';` This will give you access to the Simulate object documented at https://facebook.github.io/react/docs/test-utils.html#simulate There are a handful of examples on the documentation site.
+If your test needs to simulate interactions you can import TestUtils with `import TestUtils from 'react-dom/test-utils';` This will give you access to the Simulate object documented at https://facebook.github.io/react/docs/test-utils.html#simulate There are a handful of examples on the documentation site.

 ### Running Tests